Bristol Omnibus Company: Early history

 In 1928, the company acquired control of another Bristol company, Greyhound Motors, which had started the first long-distance coach service between Bristol and London in 1925.
 The company continued to operate its coach services under the Greyhound name until 1972.

 In 1929, the White family sold its controlling interest to the Great Western Railway, but by 1932 the railway sold its interest to the Western National Omnibus Company, half owned by the GWR and half by the Tilling Group.
 In 1932, the railway transferred some of its bus services to the company, in the Swindon and Weston-super-Mare areas and the service between Cheltenham and Oxford.

 In 1930, the company sold its taxicab operations, which it had run since 1887, first with horses and from 1910 with motors.

 Outside Bristol the company had operated a mostly rural bus network, but in 1936 the company took over the city bus services in Gloucester and later that year took over the two companies operating trams and buses in the city of Bath, including Bath Electric Tramways Company.

-In Bristol, the Corporation had the power to purchase the Bristol tramways.
-The option was never exercised, but led in 1937 to the formation of Bristol Joint Services, a joint undertaking between the company and the Corporation which controlled Bristol's city buses (and initially also its trams) until 1978.
+In Bristol, the corporation had the power to purchase the Bristol tramways.
+The option was never exercised, but led in 1937 to the formation of Bristol Joint Services, a joint undertaking between the company and the corporation which controlled Bristol's city buses (and initially also its trams) until 1978.
 The difference between the two operations was not generally apparent to the public as the same livery was used, differing only in the fleetname detail.
 Furthermore, there were regular loans of vehicles between the two organisations, and the fleet was numbered in a common series.

-In 1941, the last of Bristol's trams ceased operation, and from then on the company only operated buses and coaches – although it kept the Bristol Tramways name for some years.
+In 1941, Bristol was heavily bombed in the blitz.
+Losses included the main power station resulting in the last of Bristol's trams ceasing operation, and from then on the company only operated buses and coaches – although it kept the Bristol Tramways name for some years.